jkroepke/openvpn-auth-oauth2/docs/Configuration.md

   --http.secret value
     	Random generated secret for cookie encryption.
 Must be 16, 24 or 32 characters.
 If argument starts with file:// it reads the secret from a file. (env: CONFIG_HTTP_SECRET)
   --http.template string
-    	Path to a HTML file which is displayed at the end of the screen (env: CONFIG_HTTP_TEMPLATE) --http.tls
+    	Path to a HTML file which is displayed at the end of the screen.
+See https://github.com/jkroepke/openvpn-auth-oauth2/wiki/Layout-Customization for more information. (env: CONFIG_HTTP_TEMPLATE)
+  --http.tls
     	enable TLS listener (env: CONFIG_HTTP_TLS) --log.format string